chhaviiiii/concept_mapping/README_Python.md

 ## 📄 License

-This Python implementation is part of the BCCS AI Workshop analysis conducted on July 27, 2025.
+This Python implementation is provided as-is for educational and research purposes.
+The code is designed to be reusable for any concept mapping analysis study.

 ## 🤝 Contributing